Ted DiBiase Jr.: Other media

 On August 26, 2009, DiBiase appeared on the late-night talk show The Tonight Show with Conan O'Brien along with Cody Rhodes, The Great Khali, and Big Show.
-He has his own YouTube show, The DiBiase Posse, which focuses on his life outside of the ring.

 Personal life

 DiBiase is a third-generation professional wrestler.
-His grandfather Iron Mike DiBiase, his grandmother Helen Hild and his father "The Million Dollar Man" Ted DiBiase are professional wrestlers.
+His grandfather Iron Mike DiBiase, his grandmother Helen Hild and his father "The Million Dollar Man" Ted DiBiase were professional wrestlers.
 His older half-brother Mike and his younger full brother Brett are also former professional wrestlers.
 On March 27, 2010, DiBiase and his brother Brett inducted their father into the WWE Hall of Fame.

 DiBiase married his high school sweetheart, Kristen, a nurse, on October 30, 2008.
-DiBiase and his wife have a son, who was born in 2012, and a daughter.
+DiBiase and his wife have a son, Tate McKinley DiBiase, who was born on May 15, 2012, and a daughter, Ava DiBiase, born in 2018.

 On February 15, 2008, DiBiase was arrested for DUI in Hillsborough County, Florida, after his Cadillac sport utility vehicle crashed into another vehicle.
 No one was seriously injured in the crash, but DiBiase failed a field sobriety test, and when breathalysed, was found to have a blood alcohol level of 0.137–0.138.
-He was released later that day on a $500.00 (US Dollar) bail bond.
+He was released later that day on a $500.00 bail bond.

 Mississippi welfare funds scandal

-In May 2022, the Mississippi Department of Human Services sued DiBiase, his father and brother, retired NFL quarterback Brett Favre, and several others to recover more than $20 million in money "squandered" from the Temporary Assistance for Needy Families anti-poverty program.
+In May 2022, the Mississippi Department of Human Services sued DiBiase, his father, and several others to recover more than $20 million in money "squandered" from the Temporary Assistance for Needy Families anti-poverty program.
 He was also found to have played a major role in benefiting from speaking engagements which aided the controversy, with his companies Priceless Ventures LLC and Familiae Orientem receiving more than $3 million from nonprofit groups between 2017 and 2019.